PorterAngelica/IT-Support-notes/Module-1_Technical-Support-Fundamentals/modulo3:Operating System Installation and Configuration/what's an operating system?/The boot process.md

 ## Resource Links

-- How to make a bootable CD/DVD/USB to install Windows
+How to make a bootable CD/DVD/USB to install windows

-- How to build your own bootable Linux Live CD
+How to build your own bootable Linux Live CD

-- Create a bootable installer for macOS
+Create a bootable installer for macOS

-- What is preboot execution environment (PXE)?
+What is preboot execution environment (PXE)?

-- How to set up PXE boot for UEFI hardware
+How to set up PXE boot for UEFI hardware

-- Installing and configuring the RAC software
+Installing and configuring the RAC software

-- How to enable and use Wake on LAN (WoL) on Windows 10
+How to enable and use Wake on LAN (WoL) on Windows 10